-Rule in letter a) is a national type 3 rule (operational rule) and rule in letter b) is an Infrastructure Manager's rule.
-All these operational rules that are analysed are not in line with TSI-OPE Appendix I, which lists the area where national rules are allowed (although Appendix I does not come into effect until 16 June 2021, MSs have to clean-up these rules for when EU Regulation 2018/762 applies because of the potential inconsistencies between national operational rules and the requirements with EU legislation).
+This rule is a type 3 national safety rule and handles about train composition.
+This operational rule that is analysed is not in line with TSI-OPE Appendix I, which lists the area where national rules are allowed (although Appendix I does not come into effect until 16 June 2021, MSs have to clean-up these rules for when EU Regulation 2018/762 applies because of the potential inconsistencies between national operational rules and the requirements with EU legislation.
 When considering Appendix I, train composition is not an area for national rules.
 Train composition principles are listed in TSI-OPE point 4.2.2.5.2; but it is up to the RUs to define how to implement these principles in their own SMS by applying appropriate risk assessment methods.

-Using ERA flowchart provided in guidance sent out to the NSA Network in December 2015, in order to help them in NRs cleaning up process, the following applies to the BG NSRs:
+Using ERA flowchart provided in guidance sent out to the NSA Network in December 20156, in order to help them in NRs cleaning up process, the following applies to the RO NSRs: